 Carefully select influencers

-You need to find influencers who will be a great fit for your business.
-If you cast your net too wide, you’ll waste so much of your time writing emails that won’t bear any fruit.
+You need to find influencers who will be great fit for your business.
+If you cast your net too wide, you’ll waste so much of your time sending a generic emails that won’t bear any fruit.
+So you need to create a short list of influencers who are just perfect for your business.
+You need to send all of them a personalized message.

-You probably already know some influencers.
-Make a list of them in a spreadsheet.
+You probably already know some people like that.
+Try to find if you know any popular youtubers, writers who regularly contribute in mainstream sites, blogger/social media users with sizable following.
+Make a list of them in spreadsheet.
 Write down their name, email, website address, social media followers etc.

 Find mutual connection